Living Donor Right Hepatectomy with Ductoplasty & Hepaticojejunostomy

 • Anesthesia and Positioning: The donor is placed under general anesthesia.
 A right subcostal or upper midline incision is made to access the liver.

-• Liver Mobilization: Surgeons gently mobilize the right lobe while preserving vital structures.
-Intraoperative ultrasound is used to map vascular and biliary anatomy precisely.
+• Liver Mobilization: Surgeons carefully mobilize the right lobe while protecting critical structures.
+Intraoperative ultrasound is used to carefully describe the vascular and biliary system.

-• Hepatic Artery, Portal Vein, and Hepatic Vein Dissection: Each vessel supplying the right lobe is carefully identified and divided to separate the graft while preserving the left lobe’s blood flow.
+• Hepatic Artery, Portal Vein, and Hepatic Vein Dissection: Each vessel supplying the right lobe is meticulously recognized and separated in order to separate the graft while keeping blood flow to the left lobe intact.

-• Right Lobe Resection: The right hepatic lobe is removed using advanced energy devices and CUSA (Cavitron Ultrasonic Surgical Aspirator) to minimize bleeding.
+• Right Lobe Resection: To limit bleeding, the right hepatic lobe is excised with modern energy devices and a CUSA (Cavitron Ultrasonic Surgical Aspirator).

 • Hepaticojejunostomy: The bile duct of the graft is connected to a Roux-en-Y limb of the jejunum in the recipient to ensure smooth bile drainage.